Yaroster/skoomaDen.me/src/content/blog/Review of Butterfly of Taiwan by Palais des Thés.md

 description: "Review of the Butterfly of Taiwan by Palais des Thés."
 ---

-# Review of Butterfly of Taiwan by Palais des Thés

 I recently tried Butterfly of Taiwan from Palais des Thés.

 ![](267_1-removebg-preview.png)